Major Credit Bureaus in the USA

 A consumer is entitled to at least one free credit report from each of the three major credit bureaus once per year.
 This is something that can be very helpful to take advantage of, and can be accessed at AnnualCreditReport.com.
 It should be noted that information from each can and will be different since each of them utilize different records, different methods for determining a credit score, and also the fact that creditors may not report a customer’s activity to all three bureaus.

 Due to the pandemic COVID-19 crisis and the financial hardship it has brought upon many, all of the major credit bureaus in the USA are offering weekly credit reports for free (through at least April of 2021).
+UPDATE: It is now March of 2023, and credit unions are still offering free weekly reports to consumers.
+This is extended through 2023, yet some sources have warned that it may end in 2024.

 If you're interested in understanding more on the subject of credit reporting, you may want to take a look at our article about how to improve your credit score fast by adding AU tradelines to your credit report.